Introduction to jQuery find child

 Description:

-- The selector used the parent class (parentclass1) which is placed inside of the div tag.
+- The selector used the parent class (parentclass1) that was placed inside the div tag.
+The find method accessed the first child class (childclass1) located within the <p> tag.

 - The CSS style applies only to the first child class with the background color.

-- When jQuery find child uses a second child class or span tag in the find then CSS style applies only on this class or tag.
+- When jQuery find child uses a second child class or span tag in the find, then CSS style applies only to this class or tag.

 How does jQuery find child work?